Loading...

 Include Healthy Fats

-Be mindful of portion sizes for both the omelet and whey protein to avoid excessive calorie and carbohydrate intake.
+Be mindful of the portion sizes of both the omelet and whey protein to avoid overloading your system with excessive protein and carbohydrates at once.

 Exercise Regularly